401 & Buffer Permitting Unit

 - Randleman: All local governments within the watershed (includes Forsyth County, Guilford County, Randolph County, City of Winston-Salem, City of Archdale, City of Greensboro, City of High Point, Town of Jamestown, Town of Kernersville, City of Randleman, City of Trinity)

 - Jordan: All local governments within the watershed.
 For a list of those local governments click here.
 For local government contact information click here.
-(Please note: As of August 11, 2009, DWQ implements the Jordan Buffer Rules for all or portions of Forsyth, Randolph, Alamance, Chatham, Caswell and Rockingham Counties and all or portions of the Towns of Summerfield, Reidsville, Ossipee and Alamance.
-DWQ also implements the Jordan Buffer rules for any activities conducted under the authority of the State, United States, multiple jurisdictions or local units of government and all forestry and agriculture activities.)
+(Please note: As of August 11, 2009, DWR implements the Jordan Buffer Rules for all or portions of Forsyth, Randolph, Alamance, Chatham, Caswell and Rockingham Counties and all or portions of the Towns of Summerfield, Reidsville, Ossipee and Alamance.
+DWR also implements the Jordan Buffer rules for any activities conducted under the authority of the State, United States, multiple jurisdictions or local units of government and all forestry and agriculture activities.)

 When applicable, please contact the locally delegated government agency for more information about their program.